Monitor Sandbox Activity and Debug Issues

 OpenClaw stores structured session state inside the sandbox.

-Use these files when you need an audit trail, a compliance review surface, or replay tooling that includes assistant messages and tool activity.
+Use these files for audit trails, compliance review, or replay tooling that includes assistant messages and tool activity.

 | File | Purpose |